Panasonic Lumix DMC-LX100 Review

 The lower resolution of the LX100, relative to the Sony RX100 III and Canon G7 X make it a little harder to assess the relative sharpness of the Panasonic, but at their 24mm equivalent setting it's clear that.
 It's still visible if you reduce both images to a .

 At, you can see the Panasonic isn't completely removing the lenses' underlying geometric distortion, and is producing pretty solid results.
 This remains true whether compared at the distance of our test chart or in a .
-Sadly our comparison tool means you can't compare the far corners of s 4:3 and 3:2 image, so you need to select to see how their extreme corners behave.
+Sadly our comparison tool means you can't compare the far corners of 4:3 and 3:2 images, so you need to select with a 3:2 aspect ratio to see how their extreme corners behave.

 Search through the different focal lengths and it's only really 35mm equivalent at the closer focus distance of, that looks a little disappointing.
 In it looks fine.
 And again, at , wide open in the center, sharpness isn't as good as usual.
 But , and the center seems pretty good at , so there's still not too much to worry about.